pressbooks/pressbooks/readme.txt

 Pressbooks 3.0 adds support for book themes built with SASS, dynamic support of non-Latin character sets in any theme, and the EPUB 3 standard.
 Please note that Pressbooks 3.0 requires PHP 5.6.

 == Changelog ==

+= 3.1.2 =
+* Requires WordPress 4.4.1.
+* Added internal links (anchors) to the built in 'Insert/edit Link' dialog.
+* Added admin notices to indicate the success or failure of some AJAX actions which do not produce a visible result.
+* Fixed an issue with EPUB validation introduced by WordPress 4.4's implementation of the srcset attribute.
+* Fixed an issue where a dynamically-generated webBook stylesheet would be erroneously loaded.
+* Fixed an issue with image paths in Luther webBook stylesheet (props to @bdolor for the bug report).
+* Fixed an issue that caused ODT exports to fail in a particularly undignified manner.
+* Fixed an issue where PDF themes would not be imported for editing properly when using the Pressbooks Custom CSS theme.
+* Expanded test suites.

 = 3.1.1 =
 * Fixed an issue where custom web book themes would not be properly loaded.